michaelawyu/stripe-google-demo/TUTORIAL.md

 1. Open `quickstart.sh` from the file explorer on the left side.

 2. Edit the first two lines of the file.
-Replace `YOUR-STRIPE-API-KEY` and `YOUR-SENDGRID-API-KEY` with values of your own.
+Replace `YOUR-STRIPE-API-KEY`, `YOUR-FIREBASE-PROJECT`and `YOUR-SENDGRID-API-KEY` with values of your own.

 3. Run the following command to deploy the functions: